Art & Parkinson’s

 The Knowledge

-The pleasure was instantly mixed with sadness.
-When Hal dies, he will take this knowledge of me with him.
+The pleasure was mixed with sadness.
+When Hal dies, I thought, he will take this knowledge of me with him.
 The knowledge of how the particular strands of me are woven together.
-I didn’t tell him about my thoughts of his death, but I expressed my gratitude about how lucky I feel that he holds “the knowledge” of me – like those London taxi cab drivers that hold the knowledge of London’s 25,000 criss-crossing streets.
-They know how the streets are all connected and how to get from one side of the city to the other the fastest way – so their passengers can sit back knowing that they are in good hands.
+I didn’t share with him my ruminations about his death, but I expressed my gratitude about how lucky I feel that he holds “the knowledge” of me—like those London taxi cab drivers that hold the knowledge of London’s 25,000 criss-crossing streets.
+They know how the streets are all connected and how to get from one side of the city to the other the fastest way—so their passengers can sit back knowing that they are in good hands.

 Alone and Together

-I showed this diptych that I had made to Hal.
+I showed this diptych that I had painted to Hal.
 “They are opposites,” he pointed out.
-That was something I hadn’t been thinking about when I made them, but it was an idea I think about a lot in other contexts.
+That was something I hadn’t been conscious of when I created them, but it was an idea I think about a lot in other contexts.
 How I daily, dramatically, swing between opposite thoughts and feelings: caring/disengagement, love/anger, sadness/joy, and on and on.